 It’s a little on the nose to talk about healthy eating in January, but these healthy Austin restaurants are year-round staples for two reasons.
 First, their menus are inclusive of so many dietary preferences and Whole30 and Paleo style diets.
 Second, and most important, they are so delicious that you won’t even miss your old favorites!
 We are very fortunate here in Austin that we have so many healthy spots to choose from.
-Here are 14 of our favorite healthy restaurants in Austin…
+Here are 16 of our favorite healthy restaurants in Austin, TX…

 (via The Effortless Chic)

 Here you’ll find no refined sugars or artificial ingredients, antibiotic and hormone free meat, only wild caught fish, and GMO-free oils.
 The Sedona Lime Bowl and Toro Verde bowls are my favorite!
+Locations include the arboretum / Northwest Austin and now one on Burnet Road in Central Austin as well.

 (image via via Eater Austin)